The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking

 By spoofing JavaScript APIs, we used real browser fingerprints data from an dataset on Github \cite{spirals-team}.
 The data is collected from real devices.
 In spoofing JavaScript APIs, we used Script Injection code provided by Gummy Browser \cite{liu2021gummy} to overwrite all possible JavaScript APIs that can be used in browser fingerprints, such as Navigator(API: \textit{Navigator}), Screen(API: \textit{Screen}), Canvas(API: \textit{canvas.getContext}) and Date(API: \textit{Date}) APIs.
 To ensure the spoofing of all APIs prior to the loading of any webpage, we encapsulated all spoofing scripts within a browser extension.

-Only spoofing JavaScript APIs may not work if the websites match the value from JavaScripts to the one from HTTP header.
-So we have also spoof the HTTP header value.
+Only spoofing JavaScript APIs may not work if websites match the value from JavaScripts to the one from HTTP header.
+So we have also spoofed the HTTP header.
 ModHeader \cite{ModHeader} is an extension to allow users to modify HTTP headers.
-We embedded Selenium ModHeader \cite{Selenium_modheader} version into OpenWPM to spoof value in HTTP header.
+We embedded Selenium ModHeader \cite{Selenium_modheader} version into OpenWPM to spoof HTTP header.